Neno0o/TFLite-Android-Helper/README.md

 ## Usage

 ### Image Classification
-The library provides a helper class for Image Classification at the minimum usage.
-In the future releases, the library may provide helpers for Object Detection and Smart Reply.

 To get started with Image Classification, get instance by providing your model and label paths in the asset folder to `create` factory method
 ```kotlin
 private lateinit var imageClassification: ImageClassification